-A story of struggle and defiance
+A story of struggle, defiance, and reflection

 Four weeks before his demise, Richard prepared and notarized all of the necessary documents to transfer his accumulated worldly possessions to his next of kin.
 A Health Care Directive was signed for his wife to manage his health affairs.
 A Durable Power of Attorney for his financial affairs.
 A Living Trust to transfer his real estate holdings to avoid probate.
 And a formal Last Will and Testament to bequeath his jewelry, pieces of fine art and personal belongings.

 Richard purchased his own lot in the cemetery in preparation for his final resting place.
 Only one issue he struggled with: be buried, or cremated.
 After a brief discussion with his wife, Samantha, the issue was solved.
 He will be buried.
 So, it was declared.

 On the day of his funeral, to the people in attendance, Richard was a dead man.
 But, to him, he was alive being placed in a casket aware of what is happening around him.
 He can see his friends and family members lining up to greet him farewell.
 He recognized them all.
 Attempted to greet them back, but, sadly, he can’t.

 As he looked up, he saw the tears of his wife, and also saw her wicked smile.
 In a flash, he reflected on his life and how he spent it entertaining every Tom, Dick, and Harry, add to that Samantha’s parents, her siblings and few of her girlfriends of whom he secretly dined and wined.
 He recalled how extensively he alone traveled and on occasions taking his kids to every museum, ocean, and concert, but to no house of worship or spiritual place.
 He recalled how he never visited his parents in their old age, nor paid them respect.